Old Drugs in Your Medicine Cabinet? Here’s What to Do with Them

 The growing opioid epidemic has spurred many new options to help the public dispose of old meds of all kinds.

 In addition, many police departments across the country maintain secure drop boxes for no-questions-asked medication deposits at all hours.
-(A U-M initiative known as the Opioid Prescribing Engagement Network, or Michigan-OPEN, has mapped locations in Michigan; calling ahead is advised to confirm that a drop box still exists).
+A U-M initiative known as the Opioid Prescribing Engagement Network, or Michigan-OPEN, has mapped locations in Michigan.
+But calling ahead is advised to confirm that a drop box still exists.

 But this could lead to environmental contamination that might harm wildlife or even send the drugs into your drinking water supply.

-For all others, keep them in a secure place until you can dispose of them properly.
+For all others, keep them in a secure place until they can properly be discarded.